cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 12-14.md

 >This is used in TLS (Transport Layer Security)

 This construction is also not CCA-secure because:
-If the encryption algorithm is CPA-secure and the MAC is UF-CMA, it does not automatically guarantee CCA security.
+==If the encryption algorithm is CPA-secure and the MAC is UF-CMA, it does not automatically guarantee CCA security==.
 It is possible for an adversary to manipulate the ciphertext anyway.

 $Enc = CPA \hspace{0.9cm} Tag=UF-CMA$
 $c=(R,S) \hspace{0.9cm} s = F_{k_1}(r) \oplus (m \mid \mid r)$